 Hummus Sauce Pasta Variations

 There are endless variations you can try with this recipe.
 Simply use the base formula of 375 grams of pasta, 4 ½ cups of liquid and 1 ½ cups of hummus.
 Use any type of pasta shape, liquid and hummus flavor you like along with plenty of veggies, herbs and spices.

 There’s also lots of fun garnish options like fresh herbs, avocado for extra creaminess or seeds for a crunch (sunflower or pumpkin seeds are a great choice).
-Why not top with some vegan Parmesan cheese?!
+Why not top with some sunflower seed Parmesan cheese?!

 You can serve this recipe hot or cold, making it a great cold pasta salad option during warmer days/ months.